gudmdharalds/docker-owncloud/README.md

 ./owncloud-firststart.sh

 ```
+## Starting and stopping

-After these steps have been taken, it is save to start the docker image with `docker start owncloud`, and to stop with `docker stop owncloud`.
+After the initial steps have been taken, it is save to start the docker image with `docker start owncloud`, and to stop with `docker stop owncloud`.